rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Over 2014/15 a brave individual (Paul Hughes) pulled the bulk of a system together.
 It then passed through the hands of three more people (Sean Hayes, Andrew McGregor & Tomasz Jama-Lipa) before reaching me,  with each person adding their own twist to keep it alive & make it useful.

-After a year of struggling to keep the show on the road,  I spent a year rebuilding its foundations -
+After a year of struggling to keep the show on the road,  I spent a year rebuilding its foundations.

-- I brought an untested data pipeline under test[^QIO]
-- I merged five ways of getting data into the system into one
-- I merged two databases with one
-- I replaced ~25,000 lines of code with ~1,000 lines

-[^QIO]: Test code that checks that other code does what it was designed to do.
-There were no tests to checking the code ingesting, transforming & saving data **because the system was too hard to test**.

 So how did it work?
 And what did I do differently?